regolith-linux/regolith-desktop-website/content/docs/using-regolith/basics.md

 ---

-While we'll cover everything in greater detail in other areas of the documentation, this page covers the very basics.
+While we'll cover everything in greater detail in other areas of the documentation, this page covers basic usage of Regolith.

 ## The Super Key